jonross/kugl/README.md

 ## How it works (important)

-Kugel is simple-minded.
-It knows `SELECT ...
-FROM pods` really means `kubectl get pods -o json`, and it maps fields from the response to columns in SQLite.
+Kugel is just a thin wrapper on Kubectl and SQLite.
+It turns `SELECT ...
+FROM pods`into `kubectl get pods -o json`, then maps fields from the response to columns in SQLite.
 If you `JOIN` to other resource tables like `nodes` it calls `kubectl get` for those too.
 If you need more columns or tables than are built in, there's a config file for that.